rust-console/gba/book/src/ch1/hello1.md

 volatile doesn't make things thread-safe, you still need atomic for that.
 However, the GBA doesn't have threads, so we don't have to worry about thread safety concerns.

+Accordingly, our first bit of code for our library will be a _newtype_ over a normal `*mut T` so that it has volatile reads and writes as the default.
+We'll cover the details later on when we try writing a `hello2` program, once we know more of what's going on.